 Once you've chosen your setup and accepted a quote, your solar PV retailer, installer or designer will provide you with a contract.

 Before signing make sure you’ve read all the fine print and you’re happy with the contract, particularly who you'll need to call if something goes wrong with the proposed system.

 Step 5: Install your solar PV system

 Your solar PV company or installer will install your system and provide you with all the necessary documentation.

 To be eligible for government rebates, your system must be installed by a Clean Energy Council accredited installer.

 An Approved Solar Retailer will always use accredited installers.
-If you’re not buying from an approved retailer, ask to see your installer’s accreditation card or get in touch with our team who can help you find the right installer for you.
+If you’re not buying from an approved retailer, ask to see your installer’s accreditation card.

 Step 6: Connect your solar PV setup to the grid